 Employees using a vehicle shall remove any trash or debris at the end of their shift.
 Confidential material should be placed in a designated receptacle provided for the shredding of this matter.
-Generally, cars will be cleaned on the wash-rack at the Public Safety Building.
+Generally, cars will be cleaned on the wash-rack at the Public Safety Building or at the designated contracted car wash facility.